In-depth Guides

 Query options

-All query decorators accept an options object as a second parameter.
+All query functions accept an options object as a second parameter.
 These options control how the query finds its results.

 Static queries

-@ViewChild and @ContentChild queries accept the static option.
+@ViewChild and @ContentChild decorators accept the static option.

 @Component({ selector: 'custom-card', template: '<custom-card-header>Visit sunny California!</custom-card-header>',})export class CustomCard { @ViewChild(CustomCardHeader, {static: true}) header: CustomCardHeader; ngOnInit() { console.log(this.header.text); }}